-Discussion and research on a specialized topic in twentieth-century French literature.
+Discussion and research on a specialized topic in seventeenth-century French literature.
 See Schedule for current topic.
-Same as CWL 578.
 May be repeated.

-Discussion and research on a specialized area in French literature.
+Discussion and research on a specialized topic in eighteenth-century French literature.
 See Schedule for current topic.
 May be repeated.

 Same as EALC 588, GER 588, ITAL 588, LING 588, PORT 588, and SPAN 588.
 See SPAN 588.

 Prerequisite: Graduate standing with a major or minor in French.